MirceaTheHacker/CrabboStabbo/README.md

 •	You can throw knives around and kill the enemies.
 •	The knives remain stuck to walls so that you can use them in order to climb your way up on them.
 •	There is a type of enemy that splits into two smaller versions of itself upon death.
+•	Plenty of particle systems enhancing the experience graphically.

 Animations and Tiles:
 •	Made in Adobe Photoshop by myself.